AshwinGoyal713/vityarthi-java-project-/README.md

 ## How to Run the Project
+For a quick walkthrough, check out my 3-minute demo video on YouTube:https://youtu.be/n0h1ZW7S0T0?feature=shared .
+I show starting the app, adding a student, enrolling in a course , assigning a grade, running a GPA report , Recorded on my Windows setup with Eclipse—feel free to skip around!

 ### JDK Version
 - Built/tested with **Java 17+ SE** (I used 21—works great for Streams and LocalDateTime).